MakeHui/MHWhiteboard/README.md

 github "MakeHui/MHWhiteboard"
 ```

-Run `carthage update` to build the framework and drag the built `MHWhiteboard.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `MHWhiteboard.xcodeproj` into your Xcode project.

 ## Usage